You can contribute to the translations using the web interface (Section 1) or by manually editing files (Section 2).

-If you want to contribute to the translation of one of the tesselle packages (Table 1), make sure the package has started the process of providing translations by checking for the po/
+If you want to contribute to the translation of one of the tesselle packages, make sure the package has started the process of providing translations by checking Table 1 (or look for the po/

-directory in the package root.
-If you don’t see this directory, you may want to create an issue to see if the maintainer is ready to receive translations.
+directory in the package root).
+If the process has not started, you may want to create an issue to see if we are ready to receive translations.

 As a translator, you’ll mainly be working with .po